 “What can I say?
 I hired the wrong guy and he destroyed everything I’d spent 10 years working for.”

 Steve Jobs has a huge legacy.
 It’s impossible to avoid, and impossible not to learn from.
 Computers and technology aside, we can still learn from Jobs when it comes to almost every aspect of business, including hiring and recruiting.
-Here is some of Jobs’ most valuable advice and often used quotes when it comes to adding talent to your team.
+Here is some of the most valuable advice and often used quotes from Steve Jobs about hiring and adding talent to your team.

 Don’t Hire The Wrong Person